hexatomic/hexatomic/docs/user/src/usage/grid-editor/editing.md

 As with the single cell editor, you can cancel the edit by pressing <kbd>Esc</kbd>, or by clicking **Cancel**.

 You can also do both adding and changing at once.
-If you have selected a mixture of empty cells and ones with existing annotation values, the new value you commit in the *multi-cell editr window* will be set to all cells alike.
+If you have selected a mixture of empty cells and ones with existing annotation values, the new value you commit in the *multi-cell editor window* will be set to all cells alike.

-# Editing annotation names in the grid
+## Editing annotation names

 You can change the qualified name of annotations.
 Qualified annotation names consist of a namespace and a name.